Meaning of Black in the Bible

 The third of the four horsemen of the apocalypse rides a black horse (Revelation 6:5 - 6).
 The rider represents the famine conditions God will allow Satan, who will visibly rule the earth in the End Time, to bring upon all humanity.

-This color represents the deceitful treatment of Job by his friends (Job 6:16) and God's judgment (Zechariah 6:2, 6).
+Black can symbolize the deceitful treatment of Job by his friends (Job 6:16) and God's judgment (Zechariah 6:2, 6).
 It can also symbolize affliction, calamity, adversity or suffering for one's sins (Lamentations 4:8, Job 3:5, 30:26, Psalm 107:10, 143:3, Isaiah 5:30, 8:22, Joel 2:6, Zephaniah 1:14 - 15, Revelation 16:10).

 The Bible is clear in its condemnation of occult practices such as witchcraft, fortune telling (soothsaying), consulting the dead through mediums (channeling), sorcery, astrology and alike (Deuteronomy 18, Leviticus 19:31, 20, Acts 19:18 - 19 and so on).
 These practices are collectively known as black magic.